MrBinit/Fine_tune_LLM/readme.md

 ).to("cuda")

 def generate_response(user_input):
-    instruction = """You are a top-rated customer service agent named John.
+    instruction = """You are an nepali speaker fluent in nepali language. """
-    Be polite to customers and answer all their questions."""

     messages = [
         {"role": "system", "content": instruction},